tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 If engineers and SMEs will be collaborating on some of the doc content, consider using engineering-centric tools rather than writing-centric tools.
 When I first transitioned to API documentation, I had my mind set on using DITA, and I converted a large portion of my content over to it.

-However, as I started looking more at API documentation sites, primarily [those listed on Programmableweb.com](http://www.programmableweb.com/apis/directory), which maintains the largest directory of web APIs, I didn't find many DITA-based API doc sites.
+However, as I started looking more at API documentation sites, I didn't find many DITA-based API doc sites.
 It turns out that almost none of the API doc sites listed on Programmable Web even use traditional tech comm authoring tools.

-Despite many advances with single sourcing, content re-use, conditional filtering, and other features in help authoring tools and content management systems, almost no API documentation sites (at least those listed on Programmableweb.com) use them.
+Despite many advances with single sourcing, content re-use, conditional filtering, and other features in help authoring tools and content management systems, almost no API documentation sites use them.
 Why is that?
 Why has the development community implicitly rejected tech comm tools and their many years of evolution?

 Granted, there is the occasional HAT, but they're rare.
 And it's even rarer to find an API doc site that structures the content in DITA.